-Professor Erna Alant received her bachelors, masters and PhD in the field of Speech- Language Pathology at the University of Pretoria in South Africa.
-She joined the University of the Witwatersrand in Johannesburg in 1978 from where she moved to Durban, Kwa-Zulu Natal to work in the school context.
-In 1984 she was appointed at the University of Pretoria as a clinical tutor, lecturer and later as professor in Communication Pathology.
+Prior to joining the IU faculty, she joined the University of the Witwatersrand in Johannesburg in 1978 from where she moved to Durban, Kwa-Zulu Natal to work in the school context.
+In 1984, she was appointed at the University of Pretoria as a clinical tutor, lecturer, and later a professor in Communication Pathology.

-In 1990 she founded the Centre for Augmentative and Alternative Communication (CAAC) which is a unique graduate training and research facility in Africa.
-In 1995 the CAAC received the Education Africa Presidential Award from Nelson Mandela for its work in South Africa.
-Professor Alant also received the Rolex Award for Enterprise in 1998 for the project "Communication for life".
-Since then, the CAAC has received numerous national and international awards in recognition of its impact within the African continent and beyond.
+In 1990, she founded the Centre for Augmentative and Alternative Communication (CAAC) which is a unique graduate training and research facility in Africa.
+In 1995, the CAAC received the Education Africa Presidential Award from Nelson Mandela for its work in South Africa.
+Professor Alant also received the Rolex Award for Enterprise in 1998 for the project "Communication for Life".
+Since then, the CAAC has received numerous national and international awards in recognition of its impact on the African continent and beyond.

-In 2008 she received an award from the American Association for Intellectual and Developmental Disabilities in recognition of her international contribution in the field.
-She is presently, President-elect of the International Society for Augmentative and Alternative Communication (2009-2010) and an associate editor for the journal of Augmentative and Alternative Communication (AAC).
+In 2008, she received an award from the American Association for Intellectual and Developmental Disabilities in recognition of her international contribution to the field.
+She served as the president of the International Society for Augmentative and Alternative Communication (2009-2010) and was an associate editor for the journal of Augmentative and Alternative Communication (AAC).